-The AXIS interface does not support:
+The AXIS interface implements a subset of the AXI transactions and does not support:

-- Exclusive transactions, therefore, AmLOCK is not used. - Memory type and cacheability, therefore, AmCACHE is not used. - Security Extensions, therefore, AmPROT[1] is not used. - Data and instruction transaction signaling, therefore, AmPROT[2] is not used. - QoS is not supported, therefore, AmQOS is not used. - Multiple address region signaling is not supported, therefore, AmREGION is not used.
+- Exclusive transactions, therefore AmLOCK is ignored. - Security Extensions, therefore, AmPROT[1] is ignored. - Data and instruction transaction signaling, therefore, AmPROT[2] is ignored. - Multiple address region signaling, therefore AmREGION is not used.